rust-lang/rust/text/0000-unsafe-pointer-reform.md

 ## Overload operators for more ergonomic offsets

 Rust doesn't support "unsafe operators", and `offset` is an unsafe function because of the semantics of GetElementPointer.
 We could make `wrapping_add` be the implementation of `+`, but almost no code should actually be using wrapping offsets, so we shouldn't do anything to make it seem "preferred" over non-wrapping offsets.

 Beyond that, `(ptr + idx).read_volatile()` is a bit wonky to write -- methods chain better than operators.

 ## Make `offset` generic

-You could make `offset` generic so it accepts `usize` and `isize`.
-However you would still want the `sub` method, and at that point you might as well have `add` for symmetry.
+We could make `offset` generic so it accepts `usize` and `isize`.
+However we would still want the `sub` method, and at that point we might as well have `add` for symmetry.
 Also `add` is shorter which is a nice carrot for users to migrate to it.

 ## `copy_from`

 `copy` is the only mutating `ptr` operation that doesn't write to the *first* argument.
 In fact, it's clearly backwards compared to C's memcpy.
 Instead it's ordered in analogy to `fs::copy`.

 Methodization could be an opportunity to "fix" this, and reorder the arguments.
 I don't have any strong feelings for which order is better, but I am concerned that doing this reordering will lead to developer errors.
 Either in translating to the new methods, or in using the method order when deciding to use the old functions.